 Due to the new changes introduced in iOS 12.2, creating an audience with rules defined by Device Marketing Name and Device Model that specify iPhone Models is impacted.
-We can no longer target users who have iPhones with iOS 12.2 installed on them.
-However, if those users do not have iOS 12.2, then the iPhone Model targeting continues to work correctly.
+Target can no longer target users who have iPhones with iOS 12.2 (or later) installed on them.
+However, if those users do not have iOS 12.2 (or later), then the iPhone Model targeting continues to work correctly.

-The iOS 12.2 update does not affect the identification of the following models because these models do not support upgrading to iOS 12.2: iPhone, iPhone 3G, iPhone 3GS, iPhone 4, iPhone 4s, iPhone 5, iPhone 5c, iPad, iPad 2, iPad / Retina display, iPad Retina (4th Gen), iPod Touch 4, and iPod Touch 5.
+The iOS 12.2 (or later) update does not affect the identification of the following models because these models do not support upgrading to iOS 12.2: iPhone, iPhone 3G, iPhone 3GS, iPhone 4, iPhone 4s, iPhone 5, iPhone 5c, iPad, iPad 2, iPad / Retina display, iPad Retina (4th Generation), iPod Touch 4, and iPod Touch 5.

 You can target by mobile device carrier using the Geo settings.